DeveloppeurPascal/Coder-sans-coder-Delphi-en-mode-nocode-c-est-possible/README.md

 As you will see we can create a lot of projects on Windows, Mac, Linux, iOS and Android with Delphi with no programing knowledge.
 Copy&paste, drag&drop, filling properties, using automatic links or Live Bindings and it's okay for simple database applications.

-To maintain suspense, the sample code will be uploaded during DelphiCon.

 -----

 Ce projet contient les exemples liés à ces deux présentations :